Canada’s Most Magical Winter Resorts

 White Point, Nova Scotia

 Just under two hours from Halifax by car, White Point Beach Resort is a romantic spot for couples looking to spend a cozy weekend (or week!) away.
-The all-season lakeside glomes (short for “glamping domes”) are a short walk from the main resort and are tailor-made for reconnecting with your partner, whether you choose to watch the sunrise together, cuddle by the propane fireplace or take a dip in your private hot tub (coming in early 2022).
+The all-season lakeside glomes (short for “glamping domes”) are a short walk from the main resort and are tailor-made for reconnecting with your partner, whether you choose to watch the sunrise together, cuddle by the propane fireplace or take a dip in your private hot tub.
 The resort also has a spa (try a soothing body wrap or healing reiki), free yoga classes on Tuesday and Thursday mornings, beach marshmallow roasts and a restaurant and lounge on site.

 Photo: Sunshine Mountain Lodge

 Sunshine Mountain Lodge, the only ski-in/ski-out hotel in Banff National Park, makes the perfect base camp for exploring the wonders of Banff Sunshine Village.
 Wake up to views of Lookout Mountain and Mount Standish before hitting the slopes (and Canada’s only heated chairlift, the Teepee Town LX).
 You can even stand on the border between Alberta and British Columbia by taking the Great Divide Express Quad to the top of Lookout Mountain, where you’ll be treated to breathtaking views of the 3,618-metre-high Mount Assiniboine.
 After dark, head for dinner at the lodge’s Eagle’s Nest, where bison ribeye, pan-seared B.C. salmon and AAA Alberta steaks are menu highlights, then take in Nightrise, an immersive evening light show at the Banff Gondola.